twoslashes/twoslash/docs/packages/svelte.md

 # Twoslash Svelte

-This package added the support for Twoslash to handle Svelte Single File Component files.
+This package added the support for Twoslash to handle Svelte files.

 For example: